 10. Stick to a Schedule

-This tactic also applies to other digital habits that can end up wasting a large amount of time, including social media, research, and calendar management.
+This tactic also applies to other digital habits that can result in wasting a significant amount of time, including social media use, research, and calendar management.

 11. Spend Time Device Free

 Those with the healthiest digital habits spend a few hours each day away from screens entirely.
-They use this time to pursue hobbies and other activities, such as a workout, a walk in the park or forest, art projects, and reading print books.
+They use this time to pursue hobbies and other activities, such as working out, taking a walk in the park or forest, art projects, and reading physical print books.

 In addition, successful people always put their phones away when they’re around others, such as when they’re with their kids or spouse, at mealtimes, and when socializing with friends.